 - What roadblocks do you foresee, and how do you see yourself moving past them?
 Consider roadblocks with administration, students, and the institutional sustainability of the recommendation.
 (Suggested word count: 100-200 words).

-We will be having office hours for you to informally meet SCUEbies and get help with your application!
+We will be having two Meet and Greet events for you to informally meet SCUEbies and get help with your application!

 - SCUE Meet and Greet: 9/5 and 9/6 from 6-8pm on College Green – Have questions about the application?
 Want to run your ideas by a SCUE member?
 Come talk to us!
 We're here to help!